 That's because walnuts are the only nut rich in omega-3 ALAs (2.5g/oz).
 Keeping them cool helps protect those good fats!

 NO!
 That's the crazy part.
 The trick is that you must be patient and let the edible cookie dough flavors and textures marry in the fridge before serving.

 The oat flour thickens the dough and the coconut oil solidifies as the dough sits.
 This magical combination leads to thick, authentic tasting cookie dough with zero butter, flour, or white sugar!

 California walnuts boost the taste even more by adding the most delightful nuttiness and crunch plus a good dose of good-for-you fats to fuel our brains during this wild time.

 How to serve

 The best way to enjoy this cookie dough, in my humble opinion, is by the spoonful.
 It's SO reminiscent of real cookie dough that it's actually crazy pants.
+Or enjoy:

 Can you bake vegan cookie dough?

 Nope!
 This recipe wasn't created with baking in mind so you'll notice there's no leavening agent.
 While this can't be baked into cookies, the dough can be scooped into balls and refrigerated or frozen for quick no-bake snacking.

 Try my amazing Vegan and Gluten Free Chocolate Chip Cookies for a baked cookie option.